Accelerating Federated Learning with a Global Biased Optimiser

-\textbf{Choice of FL algorithm:} Comparing the rows of Figure 1, there is no clear FL algorithm that has universally superior performance in terms of convergence speed.
-For the CIFAR100 dataset, FedGBO with SGDm converges fastest, whereas for the Shakespeare dataset Mimelite with SGDm converges fastest.
-However, for the FEMNIST dataset, the adaptive FL algorithms provide little benefit over FedAvg.
-The reason for this result with FEMNIST is likely because it is a relatively simple greyscale task, so there is little benefit to be had by using adaptive optimisation.
+\textbf{Choice of FL algorithm:} Comparing the rows of Figs. 2 and 3, there is no clear FL algorithm that has universally superior performance in terms of convergence speed.
+For CIFAR100 and $K = 10$, FedGBO with SGDm converges fastest, whereas for the Shakespeare, $K = 10$, Mimelite with SGDm converges fastest.
+Furthermore, for FEMNIST none of the tested algorithms provided significant benefit compared to FedAvg in both the $K = 10$ and $K = 50$ scenarios.
+The reason for this result is likely because FEMNIST is a relatively simple greyscale task, so more sophisticated optimisation techniques do not much help convergence.

 Therefore, when planning a real-world FL deployment, the potential benefit of adaptive-FL should be taken into account.
-If the learning task is relatively simple, additional hyperparameters (which then need to be tuned) added by adaptive-FL algorithms may outweigh the small performance gain compared to FedAvg.
-Conversely, on the more challenging tasks like CIFAR100, the adaptive FL algorithms provide significant speedup compared to FedAvg.
+If the learning task is relatively simple, additional hyperparameters (which then need to be tuned) and communicated data added by adaptive-FL algorithms may outweigh the performance gain.
+Some non-adaptive FL algorithms can show enhanced performance compared to FedAvg without adding to the communication or computation cost (e.g., FedMAX for CIFAR100).
+However, on the more challenging CIFAR100 and Shakespeare tasks, adaptive FL algorithms provide significant speedup compared to FedAvg.